mtumilowicz/cryptography-hsm-workshop/readme.md

 ## hsm
+* example
+  * application is using PKCS #11 supported HSM
+    * needs to generate an AES key using HSM and encrypt a sample of data using the generated key
+    * application authenticates itself as user ‘USER’ to the HSM and creates a secure communication passage (session between token and application)
+    * application asks HSM to generate an AES key
+    * HSM returns the created AES key
+    * application sends set of data needs to be encrypted with the encryption key
+    * HSM sends back the ciphered data
+    * application closes the communication passage
 * a physical device that protect and manage digital keys and provides crypto-processing function
   * example: generating the key, store the key, using the key for decrypt/encrypt operation, and discarding the key
 * attaches directly to a server and is used to securely manage and perform operations on cryptographic keys